As the number of electric cars tips into the million range, residents and workplaces alike are looking to invest in electric vehicle chargers.

-Only available in Scotland, the Energy Saving Trust Domestic Chargepoint funding scheme offers Scottish residents up to £300 off the purchase and installation of a home electric vehicle charger.
+Only available in Scotland, the Energy Saving Trust Domestic Chargepoint funding scheme offers Scottish residents up to £400 off the purchase and installation of a home electric vehicle charger.

 The Scottish government offer two routes for the EV home charger grant.
 Route 1 is for rural and remote EV owners in Scotland, while Route 2 is for used electric vehicle owners who purchased their EV through the Used Electric Vehicle loan.

-Similarly to the EV infrastructure grant for residential car parks, the EV infrastructure grant for staff and fleets can be used towards preparing your business with EV charging points.
 In total, up to £15,000 of grant funding is available per application, meaning there’s never been a better time to invest in EV charging infrastructure.

 For the full details on the EV infrastructure grant for staff and fleets.